chromaui/learnstorybook.com/content/intro-to-storybook/react/en/composite-component.md

 ## Automated testing

 In the previous chapter we learned how to snapshot test stories using Storyshots.
 With `Task` there wasn’t a lot of complexity to test beyond that it renders OK.
 Since `TaskList` adds another layer of complexity we want to verify that certain inputs produce certain outputs in a way amenable to automatic testing.
-To do this we’ll create unit tests using [Jest](https://facebook.github.io/jest/) coupled with a test renderer such as [Enzyme](http://airbnb.io/enzyme/).
+To do this we’ll create unit tests using [Jest](https://facebook.github.io/jest/) coupled with a test renderer.

 ![Jest logo](/intro-to-storybook/logo-jest.png)